Essential Tips for Thriving in Sustainable Gardening

 Natural Pest Control and Companion Planting

-For problems, use organic solutions: neem oil spray works against many common insects.
+Neem oil spray works against many common insects.
 A strong blast of water knocks aphids off plants.
-Hand-picking larger pests like tomato hornworms is effective.
+Hand-picking larger pests like tomato hornworms proves surprisingly effective.

 The Power of Companion Planting